On Clarity in Performance Reporting

 Over time, explanation accumulates around a stable but weak structure, rather than the structure being strengthened to reduce the need for explanation.

 First, organisations define KPIs and measures, but rarely specify the structural analysis expected for those measures: the comparisons that matter, the decompositions that are valid, the drivers that should be examined, and what constitutes a meaningful explanation.
-Interpretation is therefore deferred to the reporting cycle and handled ad hoc, by individuals rather than by design.
+Interpretation is therefore deferred to the execution cycle and handled ad hoc, by individuals rather than by design.

 Second, organisations often design reporting, but leave performance management undefined: how results will be reviewed, how actions will be agreed, how follow-up will occur, and how outcomes will be evaluated.